catamphetamine/react-pages/README.md

 // React-router v3 routes
 import routes from './routes'

-// Redux reducers
-// (they will be combined into the
+// Redux reducers, which will be combined into
-//  root Redux reducer via `combineReducers()`) import * as reducer from './redux/index'
+// a single Redux reducer via `combineReducers()`. import * as reducers from './redux/index'

 export default {
   routes,
-  reducer
+  reducers
 }
 ```